 10.2 Community engagement responses suggest that the current approach to extensions to dwellings in the open countryside is seen locally as overly prescriptive.
-The Plan proposes the use of a criteria based policy which relies on a judgement being made regarding the scale and design of extensions in comparison to the host dwelling, that is: the dwelling as it exists at the time the extension is proposed.
+The Plan establishes a criterion based policy which relies on a judgement being made regarding the scale and design of extensions in comparison to the host dwelling, that is: the dwelling as it exists at the time the extension is proposed.